Invest $300,000 is a significant accomplishment. Bravo!

 Fundrise

 Fundrise makes real estate investing easy for anyone.
-With as little as $500 to invest, you can get started in one of their real estate investment trusts.
+With an initial investment of only $500, you can get started in one of their real estate investment trusts.

-Think of Fundrise as investing in real estate without having to research or manage the properties yourself and a great way to diversify investing $300k.
+Think of Fundrise as real estate crowdfunding, without having to do research, manage the properties, or deal with other people.
+And it’s a great way to diversify your investments.

 ETFs

-An exchange-traded fund is an investment tool that allows shareholders to own a large number of investments at one time.
-Its biggest advantage is that to invest, you only need to buy a single share, which is usually very affordable.
+Exchange-traded funds are investment tools that allow shareholders to own a large number of investments at one time.
+Its biggest advantage is that to invest, you only need to buy a share or fraction of a share, making them very affordable for entering the investment

 Just like buying a share of stock in a company, you can buy ETF shares through an online brokerage.
 Shares can be purchased for no fees through Ally Invest.

-ETFs are an easy way to diversify into many different kinds of investments.
+ETFs are an easy and affordable way for anyone to diversify into many different kinds of investments.

 Bonds